Viral Hemorrhagic Septicemia

-VHS is a serious rhabdovirus (rod shaped) viral pathogen of fresh and saltwater fish that is infecting fish in the Great Lakes region of the US and Canada.
+VHS is a serious rhabdovirus (rod-shaped) viral pathogen of fresh and saltwater fish that is infecting fish in the Great Lakes region of the US and Canada.
 It was first discovered in the mid-20th Century in Europe where it infected rainbow trout.
-From there it spread and developed into 4 different viral strands expanding it host range to a wide variety of fish, such as but not limited to: common carp, white bass and walleye.
-Although the pathway for introduction of VHS into the Great Lakes is uncertain, it is believed that contamination occurred via ballast water discharge.
+From there it spread and developed into 4 different viral strands expanding it host range to a wide variety of fish, such as but not limited to common carp, white bass, and walleye.
+Although the pathway for the introduction of VHS into the Great Lakes is uncertain, it is believed that contamination occurred via ballast water discharge.

 VHS is responsible for killing fish in all 5 Great Lakes, as well as: the St. Lawrence River, Skaneateles Lake, Seneca-Cayuga Canal, Conesus Lake, and a private pond in Ronsomville, and several inland lakes in Wisconsin and Michigan.
 VHS has been named by the World Organization of Animal Health as a transmissible disease with the potential to negatively impact the environment and economy.
 Below is a photo of a VHS induced fish-kill and impact on native fish.